Future's Shadow (Chronology 3)

 Utter silence suddenly rang out, deafening by comparison to the noise that had been there before.
 The grendel was gone, simply vanished, as had all the other Albians.

-"Daddy?"
+Chris froze in shock for a few seconds, then glanced around himself in disbelief."Daddy?"
 David called out, his voice growing in volume as he ran back towards Chris.
 "Where have they all gone?"

 "I..
 I don't know."
 Chris replied, spinning around in bewilderment.
 "I think there's only you and me left."